kareem-2shraf/EventSystemManager/README.md

 # EventSystemManager
-A System for including the data of the events In Mansoura Rootics Team
+A System for including the data of the events In Mansoura Robotics Team